Gainesville, VA

 Heritage Hunt

-A premier 55+ active adult community featuring a golf course, clubhouse, and a variety of social activities.
+A premier 55+ active adult community featuring a clubhouse, golf course, and numerous social activities.

 Virginia Oaks